 I had the pleasure of watching the Everest movie this week.
 I was worried the movie would not accurately represent the mountain, hardship, danger and risks faced on Everest.
 I was impressed that they filmed in Kathmandu, Lukla, on the high bridge before the Namche hill, in Namche bazaar on route all the way through Everest region and into Everest base camp.

 The remaining footage to show case the higher realm of the mountain was shot in London and Italy.
 The icefall, western cwm, Lhotse face South Col, and route up the south east ridge to the South summit, Hillary step and up to the summit was all filming in the Italian Alps.

-The movie looks at a range of concerns on Everest and touches on most of the major issues the mountain welcomes each climbing season.
-I really enjoyed the movie and I anyone can enjoy the story and journey up Everest.
+The movie looks at a range of concerns on Mount Everest and touches on most of the major issues the mountain deals with each climbing season.
+I really enjoyed the movie and I think anyone can enjoy the story and journey up Mount Everest.

 Why not join one of our Everest base camp treks and make your own journey to get face to face with Everest.
 WATCH OUR EVEREST VIDEO.
 CLICK HERE for our upcoming dates for trekking to Mount Everest and other trips we run around the world.